Oil posts biggest yearly rise since 2016

 (GRAPHIC: OPEC Production - here)

+On Tuesday, data from industry group the American Petroleum Institute showed U.S. crude oil stocks fell by 7.8 million barrels in the week to Dec.
+27, compared with analysts’ expectations for a draw of 3.2 million barrels.

-Additional reporting by Bozorgmehr Sharafedin in London and Jane Chung in Seoul, editing by David Gregorio/David Evans/Louise Heavens/Nick Macfie
+Additional reporting by Bozorgmehr Sharafedin in London and Jane Chung in Seoul, editing by David Gregorio/David Evans/Louise Heavens/Nick Macfie/Richard Chang